 I would not be able to call this a real comparison without taking a look at the pricing, and here Kinobody is doing much better!

-Assuming you get the course for 49 $ (using the discount I mention in my review) that is a big difference to the 77 $ (120 limited access) or 97 dollars for lifetime access.
+Assuming you get the course for 49 $ (using the discount I mention in my review), there is a significant difference compared to the 77 $ (120 days limited access) or 97 dollars for lifetime access.

-Not that I think Jeff doesn’t deserve that money with all that great value he shares for free on his Youtube channel, but I don’t like his pricing mechanism.
-I don’t feel it makes much sense other than being a subtle way of pushing people into buy in at the more expensive package, because who would want a 120-day limited access?
+Not that I think Jeff doesn’t deserve that money with all the great value he shares for free on his Youtube channel, but I don’t like his pricing mechanism.
+I don’t feel it makes much sense other than being a subtle way of pushing people into buying the more expensive package, because who would want a 120-day limited access?

 The Kinobody programs are lifetime access including updates and revisions which have happened several times until now.